benbalter/benbalter.github.com/_posts/2015-06-11-using-github-pages-to-showcase-your-orgs-open-source-efforts.md

 #### Sub sub heading
 ```

 Jekyll will automatically convert Jekyll to HTML each time you push a change to your site.
-All you have to do is change the the extension from `.html` to `.md`.
+All you have to do is change the extension from `.html` to `.md`.
 In our above example, we could change our `index.html` to an `index.md` file with the following content:

 ```markdown
 ---